 Most Recent Releases

-Less than a third of voters think it would be a good idea for President Joe Biden to run for reelection, and he would lose a rematch to former President Donald Trump by a double-digit margin.
+A majority of voters think President Joe Biden shouldn’t seek reelection in 2024, and he would lose a rematch with former President Donald Trump by double-digit margins.

 The leak of a draft Supreme Court opinion that would overturn the 1973 Roe v.
 Wade decision has voters divided almost evenly over the landmark abortion ruling.

 More than a year after he left office, former President Donald Trump’s endorsement of candidates still matters – more even than the current occupant of the White House.